GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Introduction

 In response, a diverse range of multimodal reasoning testbeds have been developed, such as Science Question Answering (ScienceQA) \cite{scienceqa}, Geometric Question Answering \cite{geoqa} and GQA \cite{gqa}.
-Although these testbeds vary in domains and disciplines, we believe all of them still face the following limitations: \begin{itemize} \item \textbf{Superficial Reasoning Process}: These testbeds were relatively simple, requiring only superficial reasoning process and limited external knowledge which cannot embody the diverse, hierarchical and complex nature of human reasoning in real-world situations.
-This limitation weakens the practical grounding of expert-level multimodal reasoning in real-world settings. \item \textbf{Insufficient Visual Context at Different Granularity}: Existing multimodal reasoning testbeds primarily focus on reasoning over global visual context, often neglecting the critical role of local visual clues throughout the whole reasoning process.
+Although these testbeds vary in domains and disciplines, we believe they still face the following limitations: \begin{itemize} \item \textbf{Superficial Reasoning Process}: These testbeds were relatively simple, requiring only superficial reasoning process and limited external knowledge which cannot embody the diverse, hierarchical and complex nature of human reasoning.
+This limitation weakens the practical grounding of expert-level multimodal reasoning. \item \textbf{Insufficient Visual Context at Different Granularity}: Existing multimodal reasoning testbeds primarily focus on reasoning over global visual context, often neglecting local visual clues.
 Identifying tiny visual clues and extracting meaningful information from them is also an intuitive aspect of human cognition.
 Lack of multi-level visual understanding restricts reasoning performance on detail-oriented tasks. \end{itemize}